 - Sire-Dam -

-Crystal Ocean has established himself as one of the best middle-distance colts in training.
-And versatile, too, as he has shown high-class form between 1m2f and 1m6f.
-Perhaps 1m4f is his very optimum.
+Crystal Ocean is officially the highest-rated horse in the world.
+And he’s versatile, too, having shown high-class form between 1m2f and 1m6f.

 He began his 2018 campaign with successive wins in the Group 3 Gordon Richards Stakes (at Sandown), Group 3 Al Rayyan Stakes (Newbury) and then Group 2 Hardwicke Stakes (Royal Ascot) before more than playing his part in an epic renewal of the QIPCO-sponsored King George VI And Queen Elizabeth Stakes at Ascot.